 Yes, you’re going to want to serve both reds and whites during Thanksgiving dinner, just to give your guests options!
 Here are some varietals to consider:

-Riesling: Reisling is a fantastic option that will pair well with almost everything on your Thanksgiving menu.
+Reisling is a fantastic option that will pair well with almost everything on your Thanksgiving menu.
 You can opt for Rieslings that are either bone dry or semi-sweet: there’s truly a Riesling that will work for every kind of palate!
 It tastes great with dishes that are spicy, salty, or sweet.
-It’s fruity and flavorful, but not too alcoholic.
+It’s fruity and flavorful but not too alcoholic.

-Viognier: I might be biased here since Viognier is the state grape of Virginia, but I think it would be a great white wine to serve at Thanksgiving as well.
+I might be biased here since Viognier is the state grape of Virginia, but I think it would be a great white wine to serve at Thanksgiving as well.
 It’s one of the most versatile wines for the holiday season, IMO!
-It’s floral and fruity, and a great compliment to Turkey.
+It’s floral and fruity and a great compliment to Turkey.

 As much as I love a bold wine, it’s best to pick a red wine that will complement the flavors of your Thanksgiving dinner without overpowering it.
 Here are my top picks for the best red wines to serve this Thanksgiving:

-Pinot Noir: This is probably the most classic Thanksgiving wine pairing, and for good reason: it has low tannins and can be light-to-medium bodied, and it’s super versatile with food pairings.
+This is probably the most classic Thanksgiving wine pairing, and for good reason: it has low tannins and can be light-to-medium bodied, and it’s super versatile with food pairings.

-Syrah/Shiraz: The peppery flavor of Syrah will pair incredibly well with your Thanksgiving dishes.
+The peppery flavor of Syrah will pair incredibly well with your Thanksgiving dishes.
 Cool-climate syrahs are a great match in particular for turkey and stuffing.

 Don’t sleep on a sparkling wine pairing this Thanksgiving: the acidity of a bubbly wine is great for either salty or fried foods and could be the ideal wine for your meal from start to finish.
 I’d recommend either a Prosecco, Cava, or Sparkling Rosé this Thanksgiving.

 If you want a dessert wine, I’d highly recommend a good Port.
-A Tawny Port tastes a bit nuttier compared to a Ruby port and is the perfect pairing for pie.
+A Tawny Port tastes a bit nuttier than a Ruby port and is the perfect pairing for pie.
 Just be careful: ports often have a higher alcohol content than regular wine, so you don’t need to go overboard while pouring them!
 A cream sherry will also pair nicely with any of the desserts you have on the table, as well.

-What wines do you think are the best for Thanksgiving dinner?
+What do you think are the best wines for Thanksgiving dinner?
 Share in a comment below!

 Photos by Tom McGovern